 ended up trouserless and drove through the town, singing and hooting,

-until Sebastian’s foot slipped on the accelerator and he drove
+until Sebastian’s foot slipped on the accelerator and he

 through a red light, swerved to avoid a lorry, skidded and ended up